MinusKube/SmartInvsDocs/pages/content_provider.md

 }
 ```

-And this is the result of this provider, when applied to a chest inventory with 3 rows:
+And this is the result of this provider, when applied to a basic chest inventory with 3 rows:

 ![](/assets/1e366b7aa76fe.gif)